SleipnirGroup/Choreo/docs/choreolib/auto-routines.md

 }
 ```

-## Creating an auto routine with composition and a monolithic trajectory
+## Creating an auto routine with triggers and a monolithic trajectory

 ```java
 public AutoRoutine fivePieceAutoTriggerMono(AutoFactory factory) {